ElephantGit/SemanticSegmentationUsingFPN_PanopticFeaturePyramidNetworks/README.md

 train with CamVid dataset:

-change to you own CamVid dataset path in mypath.py, then run:
+change to your own CamVid dataset path in mypath.py, then run:

 ```
 python trainval.py --dataset=CamVid